-The Metropolitan Transit System (MTS) is the provider of public fixed-route bus and light rail transit services in the southern and eastern portions of San Diego County.
-MTS' area of jurisdiction is approximately 570 square miles of the urbanized areas of San Diego County as well as the rural parts of East County, 3240 total square miles, serving nearly 3 million people in San Diego County.
+The San Diego Metropolitan Transit System (MTS) is the provider of public fixed-route bus and light rail transit services in the southern and eastern portions of San Diego County.
+MTS' service area is approximately 570 square miles of the urbanized areas of San Diego County as well as the rural parts of East County.
+Our total jurisdiction is 3240 total square miles, serving nearly 3 million people in San Diego County.